 - Prepare for everything from a cozy lounge to windy deck watches, snowy landings, and sunny hikes.
-Layering is key!
+From Ushuaia to Walvisbaai, layering is key!
 Choose base and mid-layers made from merino wool for warmth, even when wet.
 Wool is also naturally odor-resistant compared to synthetics, which can release harmful microplastics into the ocean. - Your outer layer needs to be waterproof for on deck, zodiac rides, and landings.